 With a vibrant and extensible platform, Java runs much faster like native machine languages and one of the most popular programming languages.

-PHP is one of the most popular programming languages in 2018.
+PHP is one of the most popular programming languages.
 Although we learnt that Python and PHP compete back to back but later is seasoned, easy to handle, robust and scalable.
 Many PHP frameworks can be put to creative use like building e-commerce websites and CMS applications, project management tools like Basecamp, Graphical user interface for desktop applications by making use of PHP extensions, creating online community with forum building tools etc.

 Swift is the game-changer for iOS mobile app development.
 Though Object-C is still loved by many, developers and app owners are gravitating towards the swiftness of Swift for their iPhone app.
 Easy-to-comprehend, with fewer legacy conventions, Swift is written in readable English with a simple syntax; no nesting of brackets and semicolons.

 One of the ultimate benefits of using Swift for iOS development is Playgrounds, allowing developers to run any type of code snippet without recompiling and fixing errors to see a result on the emulator.
 It’s so quick with a strong typing mechanism.

 Swift is more readable – highly adored by native iOS developers.
 With an automated memory management system, app owners can think of a smoother and faster internal storage and rectification of memory leaks.
 It assures a flashing future for iPhone app development.